Progress on Quantum Discord of Two Qubit states: Optimization and Upper Bound

 where $\vec{A}$ is defined in Eq. (\ref{AVector}), and $A$ is given by

-The stationary condition (\ref{Stationary3}) is equivalent to that given by Eq. (\ref{Stationary2}) in the sense that both conditions require that in the extremum points, the vector $\vec{A}$ should be directed to ${\hat n}$.
+\end{remark} The stationary condition (\ref{Stationary3}) is equivalent to that given by Eq. (\ref{Stationary2}) in the sense that both conditions require that in the extremum points, vector $\vec{A}$ should be directed to ${\hat n}$.
 Unfortunately, these conditions do not have simple solutions, for ${\vec A}$ as well as $A$ depends also on ${\hat n}$.
-Moreover, knowing the extremum points of the conditional entropy is not enough to establish its minimum, and we need, in addition, to evaluate the conditional entropy in the extremum points.
-Below we exemplify these conditions for some particular cases where we have already obtained the minimum of the conditional entropy without optimization.
+Moreover, knowing the extremum points of the conditional entropy is not enough to establish its minimum, and we need, in addition, to evaluate the conditional entropy in the extremum points to find the minimum one.
+Below we exemplify these conditions for one particular class of states where we have already obtained the minimum of the conditional entropy without optimization.

-{\it Bell-diagonal states.---} For this class of states we already showed that the optimal measurement lies in the direction of the eigenvector of $T^tT$, corresponding to the largest eigenvalue.
-In this case the vector ${\vec A}$ takes the following form
+{\it States with $T^{\T}\vec{x}=0$ and $\vec{y}=0$.---} For this class of states we have already shown that the optimal measurement lies in the direction of the eigenvector of $T^{\T}T$, corresponding to the largest eigenvalue.
+We now reconsider this class of states and obtain the optimum measurement by using the optimization condition given above.
+For this class of states vector ${\vec A}$ takes the following form